-3rd Annual Rumson St. Patrick’s Day Parade
+The 2016, 4th Annual Rumson St. Patrick’s Day Parade

 January, 2016: CEAD MILE FAILTE – A hundred thousand welcomes from the Rumson St. Patrick’s Day Parade Committee!
 Last year’s parade had more than 900 people representing area businesses and non-profits, scouting organizations, bag pipe bands, high school bands and the armed services walking the green line.
 Even our four-legged friends (both dogs and horses) turned out to strut their stuff.
 The Rumson Police estimate that there were more than 7,000 spectators making it a great day not only for the Irish, but a great day for Rumson!
 On behalf of all connected with the parade, I want to offer a very special thank you to the 2015 Grand Marshal, Phil Murphy.
 This year’s parade promises to be our best yet with more than 15 bands, floats, active military & veteran’s groups, Irish Step Dancers, antique cars, scouting organizations, non-profit clubs and organizations, novelty acts, area business, civic groups and a few great surprises.

 Our charities for 2016 are 180 Turning Lives Around, Inc. and The Community YMCA.
 You can read about the great works these groups do on the Grants Awarded page.
 I would like to take the time to thank the men and women of the Rumson Police Department for their efforts to keep us safe each year.
 Chief Paterson’s people are certainly the best and the parade committee is proud to work with these true professionals.

 I would also like to thank Mayor John Ekdahl and his administration for helping to make this a true family event.
 Believe me, we could not put this parade on without the great help of the Borough.
 We even have information, should the spirit move you, on how you can become a volunteer and help us on any of the dozen committees.
-For more information on Volunteering, please go to the Volunteer tab.
+For more information on volunteering, please visit our Volunteer page.

 Dennis Devine, President